Therapy for Anxiety

 Questions

 At Spring Forest Counseling, we respect and value every patient.
-All questions are welcome during live or online therapy sessions — no matter how embarrassing you think they are.
+All questions are welcome during live or online therapy for anxiety sessions — no matter how embarrassing you think they are.
 Write down or take a mental note of everything you want to know about anxiety before the start of each session to enhance your healing experience.